MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/enterprisemodernappmanagement-csp.md

 <!-- Device-AppInstallation-{PackageFamilyName}-Status-Description-Begin -->
 <!-- Description-Source-DDF -->
 Status of app installation.
-The following values are returned: NOT_INSTALLED (0) - The node was added, but the execution has not completed.
-INSTALLING (1) - Execution has started, but the deployment has not completed.
+The following values are returned: NOT_INSTALLED (0) - The node was added, but the execution hasn't completed.
+INSTALLING (1) - Execution has started, but the deployment hasn't completed.
 If the deployment completes regardless of success, this value is updated.
 FAILED (2) - Installation failed.
 The details of the error can be found under LastError and LastErrorDescription.
-INSTALLED (3) - Once an install is successful this node is cleaned up, however in the event the clean up action has not completed, this state may briefly appear.
+INSTALLED (3) - Once an install is successful this node is cleaned up, however in the event the clean up action hasn't completed, this state may briefly appear.
 <!-- Device-AppInstallation-{PackageFamilyName}-Status-Description-End -->

 <!-- Device-AppInstallation-{PackageFamilyName}-Status-Editable-Begin -->